MemeticsX/RLT/README.md

 - On the Singleplayer* menu, click "Create New World."
 - In the "Create New World" form, click "Data Packs."
 - In the "Select Data Packs" form, click "Open Pack Folder."
 The datapacks folder for the new world will open in a new File Explorer window.
 (The files for the new world are located in a temporary folder until world creation is finalized.)
 - Copy the newly generated RLT datapack from the "RLT datapacks" folder into the new world's "datapacks" folder.
-(Once the file is added to the folder, the File Explorer window showing the new world's "datapacks" folder may be closed.)
+(Once the file is added to the folder, you can close the File Explorer window showing the new world's "datapacks" folder.)
 - Switch back to Minecraft: The datapack should now appear in the "Available" list.
 - Click the RLT datapack icon to move the datapack to the "Selected" list, and then click "Done."
 - Update any other world creation settings as desired.